shini4i/argo-watcher/docs/operations/troubleshooting.md

 - The `ARGO_APP` name does not match an application in Argo CD.
 - The `IMAGES` or `IMAGE_TAG` do not correspond to the built image.
 - The client timed out waiting for the deployment to complete.
+- A newer deployment for the same application was submitted while this one was still in progress, so the server cancelled this task (client logs `The deployment was cancelled because a newer deployment superseded it`).
+This is by design, not a real failure — confirm the newer deployment succeeded; no other action is needed.

 **How to verify:**
 - Check the client logs in the CI output.